 - Procurement of materials and workshop fabrications can now commence; followed by protective coatings Eg. Buff & prime coat to internal steel, hot dip galvanizing to exposed steel.
 On larger projects, the delivery of structural steel can be staged to allow other contractors to progress Eg. Staged per level or staged per internal/external members.

 - If our optional installation allowance is accepted then this will be carried out by qualified riggers & onsite welders, sometimes working in conjunction with the carpenters on those occasions where structural steel and timber framing is interconnecting.

 - The structural steel package has now reached completion.
 Lead times for this process will vary due to the size & complexity of the project.
 As a rule site measures & hand sketches can be finalized within 1 week but larger projects requiring cad detail drawings can take up to 3 weeks pending answers to RFI’s & approval process; the procurement / fabrication & prime coat can usually be finalized within 2 weeks; galvanizing requirements can take up to 2 weeks and the optional installation process can generally be completed in less than 1 week.

-So whether you have a requirement for a couple of steel beams, a handful of steel posts or if you have a major project heavily laden with structural steel members we at Network Steel have the experience to fulfill your needs.
+Whether you have a requirement for a couple of steel beams, a handful of steel posts, or if you have a major project heavily laden with structural steel members we at Network Steel have the experience to fulfil your needs.